shreyjain13/shreyjain13.github.io/index.md

 I love most sports, but I spend most of my time between pickup basketball, lifting and triathlons.
 I have qualified for 3 age group world championship triathlons coached by [Paula Findlay](https://www.instagram.com/paula_findlay/?hl=en).
 Prior to triathlon, I rowed and raced the double as well as swam comeptitively in the 50, 100, and 200m breastroke.

 I also love trying new foods with people who are seriously passionate about trying new foods.
+Here is a list of my [top indian restaurants](/indianfood.md)

 Here is my [XPOC Manifest](./xpoc-manifest.json).